alvivar/TeaTime/README.md

 - Queues are unique to his MonoBehaviour (this is an extension after all)
 - Below the sugar, everything runs on Unity coroutines!

+**Tips**
+- You can create tween-like behaviours with loops and lerp functions
+- Always name your queue if you want to use more than one queue with safety
+- You can use a YieldInstruction instead of time (e.g. WaitForEndOfFrame)

 **About ttHandler**
 - ttHandler adds special control features to all your callbacks
 - ttHandler.deltaTime contains a customized deltaTime that represents the precise loop duration
 - ttHandler.t contains the completion percentage expressed from 0 to 1 based on the loop duration
 - ttHandler.waitFor( applies a wait interval once, at the end of the current callback

-**Tips**
-- You can create tween-like behaviours with loops and lerp functions
-- Always name your queue if you want to use more than one queue with safety
-- You can use a YieldInstruction instead of time (e.g. WaitForEndOfFrame)
+**Moar**
+- tt( allows to change the current queue, reset it or create an anonymous queue
-- ttWait() ensures a complete and safe run of the current queue (wait for completion)
+- ttWait() ensures a complete and safe run of the current queue (waits for completion)
-- tt("queueName") change your current queue, and tt() creates an anonymous queue
-- TeaTime.Reset( stops running queues
+- TeaTime.Reset( stops and resets queues and instances, TeaTime.ResetAll( resets everything

 And that's it!